jayjoshi1400/RAG-LLM-PDF-QueAns/README.md

 # RAG-LLM-PDF-QueAns
-An efficient RAG model that indexes chunks by source, page number, and ID, with SQL-based duplicate processing prevention.
+An efficient RAG based LLM indexes chunks by source, page number, and ID, with SQL-based duplicate processing prevention.